State coronavirus cases rise by 5,004, deaths climb by 46 to 3,281

 A total of 13,775 people in the state have been hospitalized at one time, which is 201 more than the day before and a rise from 12,577 last Thursday.
 That means it is a running total and includes people who have been released or died.

-Including nonresidents in Pam Beach County, the number is 1,670 in Palm Beach County, an increase of 22, St. Lucie increased by 1 to 156, followed by Martin with 157, which is an increase of 2 Indian River with 54, a rise of 1, and 26 in Okeechobee, which is no increase.
+Including nonresidents in Palm Beach County, the number is 1,670 in Palm Beach County, an increase of 24, St. Lucie increased by 1 to 156, followed by Martin with 157, which is an increase of 2, Indian River with 54, a rise of 3, and 26 in Okeechobee, with an increase of 2.

 Gov. Ron DeSantis has said there is sufficient hospital bed capacity in the state, including intensive care units.
 In addition, hospitals can turn regular beds into ones for intensive car.